 That’s regrettable, considering that California motorcycle insurance is arguably the second-most important purchase that a motorcyclist makes.
 Not only does state law require motorcycle riders to carry proof of insurance with them at all times, but having a solid motorcycle insurance policy is the best protection against financial ruin resulting from an accident.

-Like most other states, California has laws which mandate a minimum level of motorcycle liability insurance for anyone who operates a motorcycle on the state’s roads.
+Like most other states, California has laws that mandate a minimum level of motorcycle liability insurance for anyone who operates a motorcycle on the state’s roads.
 (Dirt bikes are exempted from these requirements.)
-Every motorcyclist must have an insurance policy which covers at least:
+Every motorcyclist must have an insurance policy that covers at least:

 - $15,000 in bodily injury liability for one person

 - $30,000 in bodily injury liability per incident

 - $5,000 in property damage liability per incident

 However, it’s strongly recommended that motorcyclists consider obtaining a policy with higher coverage limits than the mandatory minimum levels.
 After all, medical costs per person can quickly exceed $15,000 if any hospital treatment is required, and if there are two or more people who are hurt in an accident, $30,000 probably won’t be enough to cover the total medical costs.

 That’s why liability policies with limits of $50,000, $100,000, or $250,000 for bodily injury are common in California.
 If a policy doesn’t cover all of the costs associated with an incident, the victim(s) can sue the motorcyclist who caused the accident for the amount of the remaining expenses.